-This chapter defines each environmental resource area and describes the existing conditions within the ROI of the environmental resources potentially impacted by testing and training operations.
-This chapter also presents the analysis of the potential impacts associated with the Proposed Action on the affected environment.
+This chapter defines each environmental resource area and describes the existing conditions within the ROI of the environmental resources potentially affected by the Proposed Action or Alternative 1.
+This chapter also presents the analysis of the potential impacts associated with the Proposed Action and Alternatives on the affected environment.
 The analysis examines the potential impacts of each of the proposed alternatives on the following resource areas: air quality, airspace management, noise, land use and recreation, health and safety, environmental justice, biological resources, and cultural resources.